Food Science Career Options

 Facilitate the production and packaging of foods: create an environmentally friendly package, a novel way to filter juices, an energy-efficient ice cream maker.

 Quality Control Supervisor

 Manage the quality control laboratory, keeping products safe and consistently tasty for consumers.
 Keep up your company's winning reputation by supervising testing of the microbiological, physical, chemical, and sensory properties of foods and ingredients.

 Food Plant Production Supervisor or Manager

-Use your people skills to deal with both personnel and technical challenges in a fast-paced environment.
+Use your people skills to deal with both personal and technical challenges in a fast-paced environment.
 Imagine the satisfaction of being responsible for a tomatoes-to-tomato paste or flour-to-baked goods facility!

 Ingredient, Product, or Equipment Sales Representative/Manager